jiddin/personal/content/quotes.md

 {{< blockquote author="Jim Rohn" >}}
 "Success is not to be pursued; it is to be attracted by the person you become."
 {{< /blockquote >}}

+{{< blockquote author="George Bernard Shaw" >}}
+"The reasonable man adapts himself to the world: the unreasonable one persists in trying to adapt the world to himself.
+Therefore all progress depends on the unreasonable man."
+{{< /blockquote >}}